3 Squadron Stories

 U-336 was attacked by Hudson 'F' of RAF 269 Squadron, which was on convoy patrol south-west of Iceland.
-The Australian pilot, Flight Sergeant G. C. Allsop, fired four pairs of armour-piercing rockets during his approach, while the U-336 gunners tried to swat the Hudson out of the sky.
+The Australian pilot, Flight Sergeant G. C. Allsop, fired four pairs of armour-piercing rockets during his approach, despite the U-336 gunners trying to swat his Hudson out of the sky.
 The U-boat was holed and stopped in a cloud of smoke.
 It sank by the bow in the cold seas.
 All hands were lost.

 U-419 and U-643 Sunk